-To explore the applicability of Sentinel-2A for mapping cropping practice, we first analysed the NDVI time series from five crop fields, with confirmed weed infestation, in Northern Italy, using in situ observations and the corresponding RGB (red, green, blue) images from Sentinel-2.
+To explore the applicability of Sentinel-2A for mapping cropping practice, we first analysed the Normalised Differential Vegetation Index (NDVI) time series from five crop fields, infested with common ragweed, in Northern Italy, using in situ observations and the corresponding RGB (red, green, blue) images from Sentinel-2.
 Subsequently, to form a better view of the cropping practice in Northern Italy, and at the same time gain further insight into the applicability of Sentinel-2 for mapping cropping practice; we classified the time series from Sentinel-2 for the entire region, and assessed the accuracy of the resulting land cover map.

 Methods